nesfit/timeline-analyzer/timeline-client-angular/README.md

-# Timeline Analyzer Client based on Angular
+# Timeline Analyzer -- Client Web Application
+(c) 2017--2019 Radek Burget (burgetr@fit.vutbr.cz)

-A Timeline Analyzer web client implementation in Angular and TypeScript.
+This module provides a Timeline Analyzer web client implementation in Angular and TypeScript.

+## Installation and Running

+See the [wiki pages](https://github.com/nesfit/timeline-analyzer/wiki) for details.